thanhvu0895/CMKit-Java-Learning-Management-System/README.md

 # II.
 Accessing Courses

 Students can find and enroll in a course by accepting the invitation link sent to their account.
-Instructors can add materials to a course/class, which will be visible to all enrolled students when they click on their class from the home page.

 **- Find a course:**
 ![image](https://user-images.githubusercontent.com/75138396/221346966-7ed1d63f-cb29-4d0c-a89f-74abc874ef28.png)